buildplan/container-monitor/README.md

 To support stateful restart alerts and update caching, the script creates a file named `.monitor_state.json` in the same directory.

-* **Purpose**: This file stores the last known restart count for each container and the cached results of image update checks.
+  - **Purpose**: This file stores the last known restart count for each container and the cached results of image update checks.
-* **Management**: You should not need to edit this file manually.
-If you want to reset the script's memory of all restarts and clear the update cache, you can safely delete this file.
-It will be automatically recreated on the next run.
+  - **Management**: You should not need to edit this file.
+If you want to reset the script's memory of all restarts and clear the update cache, you can safely delete this file; it will be recreated on the next run.

 ### Troubleshooting